Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | VAT filing obligation | You file in Germany (or via EU OSS) | You file in Germany | Paddle files for you |

-The inversion: Paddle's 5% + $0.50 — the highest headline rate — becomes the lowest effective rate for international transactions when tax handling, currency conversion, and chargeback protection are included.
-PayPal's rate, which appears competitive for domestic US transactions, compounds to the highest effective cost for cross-border sales due to the FX markup.
+The inversion is striking: Paddle's 5% + $0.50, the highest headline rate, becomes the cheapest effective rate once you add tax handling, currency conversion, and chargeback protection.
+PayPal, which looks competitive domestically, compounds to the most expensive option for cross-border sales because of the FX markup.

 Tax handling: the real differentiator

-For a cross-border solo founder selling digital products globally, consumption tax compliance is the highest-friction structural obligation.
-The EU VAT rules alone require registration and filing if digital sales to EU consumers exceed EUR 10,000 annually.
+For cross-border founders selling digital products globally, consumption tax compliance is the single highest-friction obligation.
+The EU VAT rules alone require registration and filing once digital sales to EU consumers exceed EUR 10,000 annually.

 | Tax feature | Stripe | PayPal | Paddle |